Bokku23/GoogleDrive-Api-Downloader-Listfiles/README.md

 A Cloudflare Worker for File Download and List API:  This Cloudflare Worker serves as a versatile gateway for users to download files and retrieve a list of available files through API calls.

+By deploying this Cloudflare Worker, you can have a  efficient way to download files and retrieve file listings via API calls, all while benefiting from Cloudflare's global network for speed and reliability.

+Direct Download and Streamable Links For any files in the Google Drive.

 # [1st Step]

 # Creating The Script For Cloudflare